stanfordnlp/dspy/docs/tutorials/your_own_task.md

 Iterative development is key.
 DSPy gives you the pieces to do that incrementally: iterating on your data, your program structure, your assertions, your metric, and your optimization steps.

 Optimizing complex LM programs is an entirely new paradigm that only exists in DSPy at the time of writing, so naturally the norms around what to do are still emerging.
 If you need help, we recently created a [Discord server](https://discord.gg/VzS6RHHK6F) for the community.

+#### TODOs for this page

+1. Include links to a guide for each step with more concrete code and pointers.